 Nectafy's team knows for sure how to reach their users through visual design and evoke trust.
 Users can immediately appreciate the correct color scheme and visual elements that evoke positive emotions when visiting its site.
 The website has clear headers, copy, and settings that simplify the process of acquaintance.

 Today, when the number of smartphone owners is steadily increasing, designing a convenient mobile landing page is a must.
 Since 51% of internet users leverage products and services via their mobile devices, it's advisable to ensure an excellent customer experience.

 Let's take Oysho, for example.
 This clothing company provides its users with an opportunity to shop from a phone.
 Its mobile version includes a clear-cut menu, a visible large call-to-action button, and enough white space.
 A visitor can swipe left to jump into the new collections of different clothes.
 To see all new items, a new user just needs to swipe down.

 In a nutshell, the term "end user" is widespread in technology companies to define their employees who use products and services of different businesses.
 If you are a business owner, you now know how to improve user experience with your product or service by implementing our strategies.

 - This article defines the term and uncovers the difference between a customer and an end user.

-- In this article, you’ll find 10 ways to increase the end user experience.
+- In this article, you'll find ten ways to increase the end user experience.

-- This article unveils 6 steps to improve the end user experience.
+- This article unveils six steps to improve the end user experience.